-From APR and repayments to securities and guarantors, we explain you the basics of how a student loan actually works
+From APR and repayments to securities and guarantors, we explain you the basics of how a private student loan actually works

-From APR and repayments to securities and guarantors, we take a look at the basics of how a loan actually works, and explain some of the key features you should be aware of when looking to take out a student loan.
+From APR and repayments to securities and guarantors, we take a look at the basics of how a loan actually works, and explain some of the key features you should be aware of when looking to take out a private student loan.

 What is a loan?